vi4m/vi4m.github.io/_posts/2016-09-04-swift-on-linux-tutorial-part-2.md

 ## Coroutines

 Unlike Go, Swift 3 does not come with coroutines out of the box, but uses separate library called [VeniceX](https://github.com/VeniceX).
-Worry no, the usage is quite similar, and performance is great, scaling up to milions coroutines on single hardware.
+Worry no, the usage is quite similar, and performance is great, scaling up to milions coroutines on single host.

 Zewo follows CSP model, similar to Golang implementing [CSP model](https://en.wikipedia.org/wiki/Communicating_sequential_processes) coroutines incorporting wonderful [libmill](http://libmill.org) C library.